-- Staff traveling to communities in Alaska must adhere to local community requirements while in the community.
-More information about local restrictions is available here: Safe Travel Community Restrictions App (arcgis.com). - Follow all airport and airline guidelines for mask use while in airport facilities. - Follow good health and hygiene practices, i.e., frequent handwashing. - If an employee exhibits symptoms of COVID-19 while in travel status, the site supervisor will isolate the employee immediately.
-If the employee is able to drive back to their residence on their own, have them return home as soon as possible.
-If air travel is required to transport the individual home, contact the DOF Safety Officer or Medical Programs Coordinator immediately for guidance.
+- Staff traveling to communities in Alaska must adhere to local community requirements while in the community. - Follow all airport and airline guidelines for mask use while in airport facilities. - Follow good health and hygiene practices, i.e., frequent handwashing. - If an employee exhibits symptoms of COVID-19 while in travel status, the site supervisor will isolate the employee immediately.
+If the employee is able to drive back to their residence on their own, have them return home as soon as possible. - If air travel is required to transport the individual home, contact the DOF Safety Officer or Medical Programs Coordinator immediately for guidance.